yurtools/gpt-conv-manager-chrome/README.md

 - **Side Panel UI** (persistent; doesn’t close when you click elsewhere) or **Poup UI** version
 - **My Chats** list with:
+  - Load all conversations is done by forcing GPTs conversation list to scroll, and then scraping the DOM
   - local **filter** (“name contains…”)
   - **sort**: Natural (sidebar order) or Alphabetical, Asc/Desc
   - multi-select checkboxes + **bulk archive/delete**